pulumi/pulumi/docs/mupack.md

 system outside of the purview of the package contents.
 For example, packages checked into Git are managed by SHA1 hashes and tags, while packages registered with a traditional package management system might be versioned manually.

+## Names

+As with most metadata formats, names are central to how things reference one another.
+The two key concepts to understand in how MuPack and MuIL encode such references are *symbols* and *tokens*.

-## Symbols
+### Symbols

-Each symbol represents one of four kinds of abstractions: module, variable, function, or a type:
+Each symbol represents one of four kinds of abstractions: module, variable, function, or a class:

 * A *module* represents a collection of said abstractions.
 No type, function, or const can exist outside of one.
 Every MuPackage consists of at least one top-level module, with optional nested modules inside of it.